Reviews You Can Rely On

 Therm-a-Rest ProLite Plus - Women's

-The Sea To Summit Comfort Light Insulated is a decent choice for short backpacking trips.
+We've slept in lots of beautiful places to help you find the right companion gear.
+The Sea To Summit Comfort Light Insulated is a very decent choice for short backpacking trips.

 Credit: Ian McEleney

-Reviewing women's sleeping pads began with understanding what was available, and more specifically, what was worth testing.
-We combed through many products during the selection of the top 9 that are discussed here.
+Reviewing women's sleeping pads began with understanding the market and, more specifically, what's actually worth testing.
+We did considerable research and combed through many products when deciding on the selection of top options discussed here.
 We considered the most important elements of a women's sleeping pad and focused on these aspects during testing.
-Factors such as warmth, comfort, weight, durability, and packed size are key.
-We then tested the pads in varied terrain and environments, on various trips, including climbing and mountaineering expeditions, extended backpacking trips, and car camping extravaganzas.
-The result is a comprehensive review that will set you off on the right foot in your search for a women's sleeping pad.
+We slept and lounged in them to rate their comfort level, assessed their warmth in cold weather, packed them into our packs to see how much room they take up, and meticulously examined their construction.
+Most importantly, we tested the pads in varied terrain and environments, including climbing and mountaineering expeditions, extended backpacking trips, and car camping extravaganzas.
+The result is a comprehensive review that will set you off on the right foot in your search for a sleeping pad.

 Our sleeping pad testing is divided across five rating metrics:

-Thickness of your sleeping pad can affect its comfort.
-From top to...
+The thickness of your sleeping pad can affect its comfort, and over...

-Thickness of your sleeping pad can affect its comfort.
+The thickness of your sleeping pad can affect its comfort, and over the years we've tried it all.
 From top to bottom: Therm-a-Rest's ProLite, ProLite Plus, Trail Lite, REI Trekker, Sea to Summit Comfort Plus, Therm-a-Rest NeoAir XLite, Big Agnes Q-Core SLX.

 Analysis and Test Results

-When it comes to sleeping pads, women have different needs than men.
-It's not surprising that our anatomy is different and scientific research shows that women typically sleep colder than men.
+When it comes to sleeping pads, women have different needs than men — scientific research shows that women typically sleep colder than men.
 Outdoor gear suppliers have noticed this and created sleeping pads specifically for women.
-There's extra padding in the torso and foot areas, which provides more insulation.
-The width of the pads also tends to be a little shorter and narrower for shoulders that aren't as wide.
-Essentially, each is trimmed down, reducing bulk and weight.
-When a sleeping pad is engineered correctly, it offers more comfort alongside a better fit — this is true for most women, or shorter, curvy folks in general.
+That typically means extra padding in the torso and foot areas, providing more insulation.
+The size of the pads also tends to be a little shorter, narrower in the shoulder area, and often wider in the hips for curvier figures.
+When a woman's sleeping pad is engineered correctly, it offers more comfort and a better fit for most women or shorter, curvier folks in general.

-At GearLab, we do care about the weight of your wallet.
-As a result, we wanted to highlight some pads that offer exceptional value.
-These pads perform offer excellent performance at a reasonable price.
-The Therm-a-Rest ProLite Plus - Women's provides the best value overall.
-While it's not the lightest of the products out there, it's quite comfortable, and it is lightweight and packable enough to take on your next backpacking adventure.
-The Therm-a-Rest Trail Lite is a great value option for car camping or if you don't mind carrying a little extra weight in your backpack.
-Notably, the Sea to Summit Ultralight is a high-scoring product for a relatively low price.
-It is very lightweight and rather comfy at a reasonable price point.
-In general, there's a trade-off of weight and packability to save a few extra bucks.
-You can find some excellent deals if you're okay with this trade-off.
+We know you care about the weight of your wallet.
+We care about ours, too!
+We've highlighed some pads that offer excellent performance at a reasonable price.
+The Therm-a-Rest ProLite Plus is not the lightest of the products out there, but it's decently comfortable and packable enough to take on your next backpacking adventure without completely emptying your wallet.
+The Therm-a-Rest Trail Lite is an even greater value option either for car camping or backpacking if you don't mind carrying a little extra weight in your backpack.
+Notably, the Sea to Summit Ultralight Insulated is a well-scoring product for a relatively low price compared to other premium options.
+It is very lightweight and rather comfy at a middling price point.
+In general, there's a tradeoff of weight and packability to save a few extra bucks, but you can find some excellent deals if you're okay with this.

 Not Just for Women

 People of all genders are starting to clue into the fact that women's sleeping pads provide a better bang for the buck regarding weight-to-warmth ratios.
 The women's pads we tested have higher R-values than the equivalent men's versions.
 They are usually the same weight as the men's version but come in a smaller, more compact packed size.
 We have spoken to some men and non-binary folks who prefer to buy women's products — especially if they're under 5'6" — because of the higher weight-to-warmth ratio.
 Some tall people are buying women's pads too, and just putting their backpacks or other gear under their feet for insulation.
-This is a remarkable example of products that have been designed specifically for women, and in turn, have become better products.
+This is a great example of products that have been designed specifically for women and, in turn, have become better products for many other folks as well.

 Comfort